fillout/react/README.md

 ### Slider embed

-Similar to the popup embed, this is intended to be rendered conditionally, and requires a function to be passed to the `onClose` prop.
+Similar to the popup embed, this is intended to be used alongside your own button and state, so the component requires `isOpen` and `onClose` props.
 The form will slide out from the side of the screen.
 You can control which direction it comes from using `sliderDirection`, which can be `left` or `right` (default).

 ![slider screenshot](https://prod-fillout-oregon-s3.s3.us-west-2.amazonaws.com/orgid-9948/flowpublicid-foAdHjd1Duus/d3cf14e2-a6a1-4ca1-8670-7763e7a20ae0-SkWcSu1ZFm0ecjxVQxdb3kEgtDW5s5SE9LreXH2DT7AAqhO3QkLO5b0Ls61ouUPz7l1iog9KR4Diuwfrwv21YHDks84IxWuRDPN/slider.png)